kimmobrunfeldt/knex-stream-hang-repro/README.md

 # Reproduce

 First install postgres and then execute `npm run repro`.

-# Fixed version
-First install postgres and then execute `npm run fixed`.